Raja-Jha-07/Genc-Projects/README.md

 # Genc Projects Repository

-This repository contains a collection of training and learning projects covering various technologies including Spring Boot, Angular, and Java fundamentals.
+This repository contains a collection of training and learning projects covering Java and Spring Boot technologies.

 ## Projects Overview